Lump on Labia: 11 Common Causes (& How to Treat)

 A herpes infection can lead to the appearance of blisters or lumps on the labia majora or minora, or around the opening of the vagina, which can rupture and form itchy and painful sores.
 Herpes sores can also appear in the perianal region or anus.
 Learn more about the symptoms of genital herpes and what the sores look like.

-What to do: You should consult a gynecologist to confirm a diagnosis of genital herpes, and start the most appropriate treatment.
+How to treat: You should consult a gynecologist to confirm a diagnosis of genital herpes, and start the most appropriate treatment.
 Treatment usually involves the use of antiviral medicines such as acyclovir, valacyclovir or famciclovir for about 7 days.
 These help to prevent the virus from multiplying, allowing the skin to heal appearance of new sores.

 5. Genital warts